14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 ## How many estimations do you usually perform every month?

+{% include blog/estimation-survey/number-of-estimations.html %}

 Big gap from the "1-5" estimation option to the others.
 Not unexpected as it aligns with the fact that we are hearing mostly from small companies.

-GRAPHIC

 ## When you are estimating a project, what tool do you use to calculate the price?

+{% include blog/estimation-survey/tools.html %}

 Using a spread sheet software for the estimation?
 So do we!

-GRAPHIC

 ## When you have your estimation ready, how do you share it with the client?